cjdbarlow/bedside-notebook/anaesthesia/regional/principles.md

 *This section covers aspects common to peripheral nerve blockade.*

 This section is divided into:
+* The 'block time out'
 * Procedural techniques
 * Delivery mechanisms
 * LA dosing
 * Complications and risk-reduction methods

+##Block Time-Out {#timeout}
+Prior to performing a regional block:
+* Verify the **side** and **site** of proposed block with another clinician
+Requires:
+	* Patient identification
+	* Checking of the surgical consent
+	* Identificaiton of a surgical site mark
+	* Discussion with the patient if possible
+	* Placement of a mark close enough to the block site to be visible whilst performing the block
+	* **Pausing *just*** prior to needle insertion to:
+		* Verify presence of side and site mark
+		* Verbally confirm site with the assistant

 ##Procedural Techniques
 Can use: